 For many companies assessment centres are the last stage of the recruitment process and Enterprise is no exception.
 In fact, reaching this stage is an achievement in itself.
 Before that, you would have had to have completed three steps in our interview process, including a comprehensive interview with one of our skilled recruiters.

-However you only have a toe in the door and suddenly you are surrounded by a number of other candidates and assessors!
-Assessment centres are a very different experience to a job interview .
-Gone is the one-to-one experience, and instead you are looking to be noticed amongst a crowd.
+However, assessment centres are a very different experience to a job interview .
+Gone is the one-to-one experience, and instead, you are looking to be noticed amongst a crowd.
 But you have to find a balance.
 Don’t dominate or shout others down.
 You are there to listen and interact.
 An Enterprise assessment centre is carefully designed to assess whether you possess six key competencies: customer service, sales, leadership, work ethic, flexibility and communication.
 You will be given ample opportunity throughout the day to prove you have all six.

 Here are a few key tips that will go a long way in ensuring you make the most of an Enterprise assessment centre: